morganecf/jitsi-party/README.md

 The default app installation should now be running on localhost:443 with a self-signed certificate.

+To allow self-signed certs for localhost in Chrome, toggle this debug flag: chrome://flags/#allow-insecure-localhost

 ### Configuration

 App configuration is done with a collection of JSON files in app/config.